ottok/debgpt/README.md

 debgpt -Q -A "who are you?"
 ```

+After each session, the chatting history will be saved in `~/.debgpt` as a
+json file in a unique name.
+You can use `debgpt replay <file_name>` to replay the history.

 #### Ex2.
 BTS Query `--bts ...`

 Ask LLM to summarize the BTS page for `src:pytorch`.